kainegwork/Cybersecurity-Portfolio/Linux/README.md

 Here I will show my understanding of basic command for the CLI in Linux.

 ## Basic commands
--whoami - Tells you who you are on the system.
+- whoami - Tells you who you are on the system.
--echo - Terminal will output desired text.
+- echo - Terminal will output desired text.
--ls - Tells me what directories are around me.
+- ls - Tells me what directories are around me.
--cd - Change directories
+- cd - Change directories
--cat - Prints the contents of a file in CLI
+- cat - Prints the contents of a file in CLI
--pwd - Tells me where I am.
+- pwd - Tells me where I am.
--find - Search for files by their name. e.g find -name example.txt -grep - Look for text inside files. e.g grep "test" testscript.txt
+- find - Search for files by their name. e.g find -name example.txt
+- grep - Look for text inside files. e.g grep "test" testscript.txt

 ## Operators
 -& - Runs a command in the background, will not wait for completion before you can do anything else.